fluttered-book/fluttered-book.github.io/content/docs/testing/widget-tests.md

 just use
 [scrollUntilVisible](https://api.flutter.dev/flutter/flutter_test/WidgetController/scrollUntilVisible.html).

-Imaging you have an app with a ListView widget containing 1000 items.
+Say you have an app with a ListView widget containing 1000 items.

+<iframe width="100%" height="200px" src="https://fluttered-book.github.io/widget_testing_examples/#scroll"></iframe>

 You could write a test that scroll until some item is visible like this:

 ```dart